Don't write mass emails (1): distributing your work

-And here is another one: again personal, courteous and clearly explaining why I might be interested in the paper.
-Well done Olga.
+And here is another great one by CYGNA member Olga Ryazanova: personal, courteous and clearly explaining why I might be interested in the paper.

 Just a short note to say thank you for your contribution to the conversation [AWH: Note the crucial word conversation, see my blog on this] on the socialization of doctoral students in business schools (in your paper with Nancy Adler in AMLE).
 We built upon it in our paper that has just been accepted by the AMLE.

 While our paper is not as critical of the current state of things as your paper, my co-author and I hope it will add some value to the practice of socializing doctoral students into research profession.
-I enclosed the copy to this email in case you want to share it with early-career researchers in London HR&OB group.
+I enclosed the copy to this email in case you want to share it with early-career researchers in the CYGNA network.

 Kind regards, Dr. Olga Ryazanova

 Copyright © 2022 Anne-Wil Harzing.
 All rights reserved.
 Page last modified on Wed 27 Apr 2022 17:07